-Attention deficit hyperactivity disorder (ADHD) is a condition common in childhood and adolescence, although it can last into adulthood.
+Attention deficit hyperactivity disorder (ADHD) is a condition which occurs in childhood and adolescence, although it can last into adulthood, and even be initially diagnosed in adulthood.
 ADHD and attention deficit disorder (ADD) used to be considered separate conditions.
 Now, the term ADHD includes ADD.
 The symptoms of ADHD include:

 - hyperactivity and impulsive behavior